scanossjs/sPortal/README.md

 # sPortal
-This is alarger  synthetic codebase used for a demo scan
+This is a larger synthetic codebase used for a demo scan